 Sustainability and Financial Benefits

 Lower water bills

-The rainwater that falls on your building can replace up to 50% of your mains water usage in a domestic property and up to 63% in a commercial premises.
-That means savings of up to 63% on your annual water bill.
+The rainwater that falls on your building can replace up to 50% of your mains water usage.
+That means savings of up to 50% on your annual water bill.
 We say up to because it depends how you want to use rainwater in your property.
-A commercial property is easy – 63% is saved purely through toilet flushing and urinals.
 A domestic property can save 5% using the water outdoors, an additional 12% through laundry use and an extra 33% by flushing toilets with rainwater instead of drinking water.

 The hidden cost of mains water usage is the environmental cost.
 It takes 1.3kwh of electricity to pump a cubic metre of water to your property, that’s around 35.5kg of carbon produced in a year for every person in the building.
 By replacing some of your mains water need with rainwater, sourced onsite, you dramatically cut those emissions and your building becomes more sustainable.
 You also leave that unused mains water in lakes, rivers and reservoirs, benefiting wildlife and ecosystems.

 Localised flooding is caused by storm water overloading drains, sewers and water courses.
 It happens because the hard surfaces on your property (roofs, driveways, paths) prevent natural soak away and channel gallons of water into the sewer network.
 Rainwater harvesting systems help alleviate this pressure by retaining rainwater and slowly releasing it into either drains or soak away beds over time.
 This reduces the load on the sewers and the knock-on risk of flooding.

 Hosepipes and clothes washing